This article was updated in February 2019.

-Now, with the more stringent compliance requirements associated with EU General Data Protection Regulation (GDPR) going into effect in May 2018, it may be more important than ever to make the move to a single, cloud-based WFM solution.
-GDPR is the European Union's new data privacy regulation that affect organizations that transfer information about any EU citizen's personal, public or professional life.
+Now, with the more stringent compliance requirements associated with EU General Data Protection Regulation (GDPR) that went into effect in May 2018, it's more important than ever to make the move to a single, cloud-based WFM solution.
+GDPR is the European Union's data privacy regulation that affects organizations that transfer information about any EU citizen's personal, public or professional life.
 The penalties for violating these rules can be severe.
+Several fines have already been levied and more are expected.
 Here is more information on GDPR.

 Having a single, integrated WFM solution can significantly reduce the governance efforts and help mitigate the risk of non-compliance.
 Partnering with a SaaS solution provider can help reduce the burden of administration, while automating and streamlining procedures.

 "Organizations leave themselves vulnerable to missed opportunities and significant risk without tools and processes to help ensure the tracking of time and attendance activity, and the collection of compliance and absence information," according to an ADP report.
 This applies equally to small businesses, or multinational enterprises with employees around the globe.

 For HR leaders in global firms, communicating the costs of HR-related data silos and the many benefits of a globally integrated WFM system will be the first step toward convincing the C-suite that change is needed.
 Here's some insight to help you build your business case.

 4 Key Elements of a WFM Business Case for the C-Suite